 Slippery Elm can be bought at any natural food store in the bulk section with all the herbs.
 It truly is a wondrous herb.
-See for yourself, it helps pull out and expel mucus, it is an anti-inflammatory, soothes everything that it comes into contact with.
+It helps pull out and expel mucus, it is an anti-inflammatory, it soothes everything that it comes into contact with.
 So it can be used to also relieve intestinal and lung problems like heart burns, indigestion, constipation, diarrhea, ulcers, bronchitis etc. It can also be used externally as an eye wash (only using strained tea).

 HOW DOES IT WORK?

 Slippery Elm is a mucilaginous plant meaning that it produces a slippery and soothing substance that protects areas from infections, from toxic substances by absorbing them and eliminating them from the body.
 Pretty cool stuff and there are NO side effects!

 So if you don’t have any at home, I suggest you go and get some right away because it if the most gentle yet powerful herb I know and it safe on children, adults and pets too.
 My kind of remedy!